postmanlabs/labs-docs/_posts/01_postman/03_collections/2017-05-04-creating_collections.md

 After you save the request, you can add the URL, method, headers, and body to the request in the builder.

-**Note**: At the bottom of the screen you can select "Show this window at launch" to indicate whether you want the **Create New** tab to display each time you open Postman.
+**Note**: At the bottom, you can select "Show this window at launch" to indicate whether you want the **Create New** tab to display each time you open Postman.

 [![saverequest screen](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Save+request+screen.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Save+request+screen.png)